 Thick smoke and bright flashes seen during fire at nuclear submarine shipyard

+BAE fire: Thick smoke and bright flashes seen during blaze at nuclear submarine shipyard

 Your support helps us to tell the story